 What we enjoyed most: Ann loved bathing in an old fashioned claw-foot tub.

-With this many options when you plan your next trip to Pawhuska, make sure that you try to find a place stay in Pawhuska when you come.
+With this many options available, make sure that you try to find a place stay in Pawhuska when you come.
 You’ll be close to the action, which in a small town is refreshingly little, and you’ll be the first one downtown for a Pioneer Woman breakfast in the morning.
 Plus, you’ll get to experience Pawhuska like a local, and kind of have the town to yourself after all the crowds leave for the evening.
 And there’s nothing better than that.

 Have you slept in Pawhuska?
 Tell us about your experience in the comments below.